 The core server strategies mentioned above are foundational for security in the cloud.
-At the same time, Gartner identifies several other strategies that can strengthen your hybrid or multicloud environment, including server workload endpoint detection and response (EDR), behavioral monitoring, and threat detection and response (TDR).
+At the same time, Gartner identifies several other strategies that can strengthen your hybrid or multi-cloud environment, including server workload Endpoint Detection Response (EDR) behavioral monitoring, and Threat Detection and Response (TD/R).

-EDR, behavioral monitoring, and TDR are important parts of breach detection and incident response.
-To cover these aspects of security, look for a solution that includes reputation analysis.
+EDR, behavioral monitoring, and TD/R are important parts of breach detection and incident response.
+In order to cover these aspects of security, look for a solution that includes reputation analysis.
 This will let you identify more information about an attack, as well as provide you with advanced deception capabilities to trick attackers into giving away their methods.
 In this way, you can harden your policy and security procedure moving forward.